fireandlion/jekyll-starter/README.md

 # A starter template for a Jekyll site

 This is a template for creating a website with Jekyll.
-We use it at Fire and Lion (http://fireandlion.com).
+We use it at [Electric Book Works](https://electricbookworks.com).

 ## Usage